PayTech: the fundamentals of digital wallets

 To deposit money into the wallet, the app first authenticates the sender’s request for example, biometrically, and then initiates an ACH transaction that pulls cash from the sender’s bank account into the wallet’s bank account.
 Although this is the app’s account, it can not touch this money and use it for other purposes and simply hosts that money as a custodian on behalf of the sender.
 This amount will be linked to the sender’s PayPal account, showing up as a virtual balance in the wallet.
 Here, information and capital flow are decoupled from the traditional payment rail, ACH in this case.

-Now, if the sender wants to send money to another PayPal user, they put in the receiver’s identifiers, and the virtual balance can be transferred instantly while on the back-end, PayPal does not have to move the money.
+Now, if the sender wants to send money to another PayPal user, they put in the receiver’s identifiers, and the virtual balance can be transferred instantly while on the back end, PayPal does not have to move the money.
 And transactions scale.
-If anyone decides to withdraw, converting virtual money into real ones, the process occurs via standard transaction infrastructure such as ACH, from PayPal’s bank account to the receivers.
+If anyone decides to withdraw, converting virtual money into real money, the process occurs via standard transaction infrastructure such as ACH, from PayPal’s bank account to the receivers.
 The settlement process and speed will depend on the ACH.

 In summary, the key distinguishing features of digital wallets include: